GOT ENOUGH FOR RETIREMENT ?

 Don't calculate tax as a percent of your anticipated spending.
 Tax is triggered by income from government benefits, pension plan payments, portfolio profits of taxable accounts, and withdrawals from RRSPs.
 That taxable amount will be quite different from the $$ you spend.
 If you plan on dying broke, you will spend more than your portfolio returns - using untaxed capital.
 Otherwise, you will spend at lot less than your taxable income, especially at the start of retirement.

 Government support for the elderly includes GIS, OAS and CPP.
 These benefits make a huge difference for lower-income earners.
 In year 2000 income from retirement programs made up 46% of the average elderly Canadian family's gross income.
-The clawback of these benefits creates a large difference in outcomes depending on whether you saved in an RRSP or a TFSA.
-The Save in and RRSP or TFSA spreadsheet was developed to compare outcomes between saving in a TFSA vs an RRSP.
-It incorporates savings as well as government benefits (and their clawbacks) and tracks your wealth over 30 years of savings and 35 years of retirement.
+The clawback of these benefits from increasing income creates a large difference in outcomes depending on whether you saved in an RRSP (draws taxed) or a TFSA (not).

-The image below shows the Canadian marginal tax brackets on the left.
+The image above shows the Canadian marginal tax brackets on the left.
 In the middle is the income you can expect in retirement from GIS and OAS and CPP.
 GIS benefits are not taxed.
 OAS benefits are taxed, but not considered for GIS clawback.
 84.5% of the published GIS maximum benefit is clawed back at 50% of added income.
 15.5% of the benefit is clawed back by an additional 25% ... creating a 97.5% effective tax rate when the Personal Examption is exhausted.